DmitryKolbin/lfmprint/README.md

 #Intro
-lastfmfp is a simple nodejs native extension for generation lastfm fingerprints.
+lfmprint is a simple nodejs native extension for generation lastfm fingerprints.

 ##Requirements
 * [nodeJS](http://nodejs.org) 0.4 or later